NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #124

 A Ruffian asked about FUWAMOCO's decision to include a yandere voice pack.
 FUWAMOCO explains that both tsundere and yandere traits can be fun to explore.

+## Episode #125

+FUWAMOCO shared their love for fall delicacies, especially sweet potatoes, and recalled a previous episode where a bone got stuck in their throat.